sagelai/COMP4436_Project/RPI/README.markdown

 ## Troubleshooting

-- If you see "Reading error" messages, check the DHT11 sensor connections.
-- For I2C issues, verify the ADC address (0x24) and ensure I2C is enabled.
+- **DHT11 Reading Errors**: Check sensor connections, power (3.3V or 5V), and pull-up resistor.
+Retry after a few seconds, as DHT11 can be temperamental.
+- **I2C/ADC Issues**: Confirm the Emakefun sensor board is at address 0x24 using `i2cdetect`.
+Ensure I2C is enabled and `smbus2` is installed.
+- **MQ-135 Issues**:
+  - If readings are erratic, ensure the sensor is preheated (24–48 hours for initial use).
+  - Verify 5V power supply and correct ADC channel (0x10).
+  - Check for interference from other gases (e.g., alcohol, ammonia), as MQ-135 is not CO2-specific.
-- If MQTT connection fails, verify internet connectivity and the broker address (broker.emqx.io).
+- **MQTT Connection Issues**: Verify internet connectivity and the broker address (broker.emqx.io).

 ## Notes

+- The Emakefun RaspberryPi-Sensor-Board enables ADC functionality for the MQ-135’s analog output, as the Raspberry Pi cannot read analog signals directly [Ref: Emakefun RaspberryPi-Sensor-Board](https://github.com/emakefun/RaspberryPi-Sensor-Board).
+- The MQ-135 is sensitive to multiple gases (CO2, ammonia, alcohol, etc.), so readings reflect general air quality, not CO2 alone.
+The `get_co2_ppm` function assumes a linear voltage-to-ppm conversion (400mV baseline, 50ppm per 16mV), which is a simplification.
+For accurate CO2 measurements:
+  - Calibrate in clean air (400 ppm CO2 baseline).
+  - Adjust calculations based on the MQ-135 datasheet and load resistor value (typically 10kΩ–47kΩ).
+  - Consider environmental factors like temperature and humidity (read from DHT11) for compensation.
 - The script uses a public MQTT broker for simplicity.
-For production, consider using a secure, private broker.
+For production, use a secure, private broker.
-- The CO2 calculation assumes a specific sensor voltage range; adjust the `get_co2_ppm` function if using a different sensor.
+- MQ-135 requires a stable 5V power source for its heater.
+Ensure your power supply can handle the current draw.